hassie-dash/version-info-material-dialog/README.md

 Support for API 9 - API 13
 --------------------------
 Due to incompatible API changes in the Android Support Library, these APIs are no longer supported.
-Use version 0.0.9 which used the old support library version to support these APIs.
+Use version 0.0.9 which uses the old support library to support these APIs.

 License
 -------